benhcai/code0312/README.md

-👋  Hi, I’m Benjamin Cai, an aspiring software developer, full-stack engineer and guitarist 🎸.
+👋  I’m Benjamin Cai, an aspiring software developer, full-stack engineer and guitarist 🎸.

-🏗  Current developments: mostly focused on developing projects with JavaScipt or React on the frontend and Node.js as the backend.
+🏗  Current developments are mostly focused on developing projects with JavaScipt or React on the frontend and Node.js as the backend.
 🚀  Personally interests include all things crypto.

-Lately, I've been learning and enjoying Rust and reading "the book".
+⾦  Lately, I've also been learning and enjoying Rust and reading "the book".

 <!---